 A stronger golf grip will keep the angle of your clubface at a more neutral or closed position when making contact with the ball.

 If the grip is not strong, there will be a tendency for the clubface to turn open which will cause the golf ball to travel higher in the air and not travel as far

 Keep your weight on your front leg and hit down at the golf ball so that your wedge hits the ground and makes a divot.

 Trust me; the grass will grow back.
 Many golfers pick up too quickly when making wedge shots because they fear to hit the ground.

 By keeping the weight forward, you will find that you will make better contact off the center of the club face and start to have consistent divots after hitting the golf ball.

 Do golf sets come with a lob wedge?

-- The most popular wedge set that golfers like to use is the 52, 56, and 60-degree clubs.
-If you have the time, you can look at this very affordable wedge set here to learn more
+Tip: The most popular wedge set that golfers like to use is the 52, 56, and 60-degree clubs.
+If you have the time, you can look at these very affordable wedge sets to learn more.

 A sand wedge has lower loft than a lob wedge and is between 53-57 degrees of loft.
 The primary job of the sand wedge is to get the ball out of a bunker or out of rough around the green.